 Has your corporate reorganization failed before it even started?
 If so, you’re not alone.
 Close to 80% of reorgs fall flat—leading to wasted resources and drops in both customer focus and employee morale.
-Taabish Hasan and Adam Silver offer up some ideas on how to create a sound talent management strategy that can lead to a successful reorg.
+Adam Silver offers up some ideas on how to create a sound talent management strategy that can lead to a successful reorg.

 In a world rife with disruptive forces—from automation and Big Data to spiralling customer demands—businesses hoping to thrive into the future are increasingly engaging in reorganizations.
 There’s only one hitch: only 21 percent of corporate reorganizations succeed.
 These failed efforts are costly in terms of time, money, customer focus and all to often, employee morale.

 While this poor track record can be traced back to several causes, one of the main reasons reorganizations fail is because employees don’t understand what’s in it for them.
 What’s strange about this misstep is that most businesses actually consider the need for change management, transparent communication, and employee buy-in as part of their redesign.
 However, these are all focused on the short-term and don’t offer the employees real, long-term value—career mobility that they have control over.